Personalize this lesson

 9 ]

-10}Hugging Face TRL supports both standard and conversational preference formats and can apply the model's chat template automatically during reward-model training.[3]
+10}Hugging Face TRL's RewardTrainer accepts both standard and conversational preference formats and can apply the model's chat template during tokenization.[3]

-A row isn't ready merely because it has chosen and rejected columns.
-For every binary preference pair, enforce:
+A row isn't ready just because it has chosen and rejected columns.
+For every binary pair, enforce:

-That last field is important for splitting.
+That last field matters for splitting.
 If one prompt generated several candidates, its comparisons are near-duplicates.
-Put the entire prompt or candidate-generation group in either train or evaluation, never both.
+Put the entire prompt group in train or in evaluation, never both.

 1from collections import Counter